-In developing and gaining HRC endorsement for the Guiding Principles I sought to achieve process legitimacy largely through four means, described in detail elsewhere.
-The first was to establish a common factual baseline in the attempt to move beyond the anecdotal evidence that had dominated previous debates on all sides.
+In developing and gaining Human Rights Council endorsement for the UNGPs I sought to achieve process legitimacy largely through four means, described in detail elsewhere.
+The first was to establish a common factual baseline in the attempt to move beyond the anecdotal evidence on all sides that had dominated previous debates.
 This involved mapping patterns of corporate-related human rights abuse; identifying prevailing standards and best practices; analyzing the cost to business of failing to respect human rights; examining how corporate and securities law may aid or constrain responsible business practices; documenting the effects of international investment agreements on the state duty to protect; surveying human rights treaty bodies' commentaries on relevant subjects; and exploring the permissible grounds for extraterritorial jurisdiction across a number of different regulatory domains.

 The second was convening nearly 50 international consultations on all continents, most being multistakeholder in makeup.
 These examined the human rights situations in different industries and operating environments, for different groups of people, and explored the viability of various ways of responding to ongoing human rights challenges.
 Third, I made site visits to the operations of companies in different sectors and countries, ranging from agriculture to manufacturing and mining.
-Where possible I combined site visits with discussions with local community leaders or workers' representatives, arranged through NGOs or international labor federations.
-Lastly, my team conducted pilot projects in several sectors and countries to inform the Guiding Principles' provisions for human rights due diligence and grievance mechanisms.
-Throughout, I regularly briefed governments in Geneva, New York, and national capitals.
-A draft text of the Guiding Principles was posted online, eliciting comments from individuals and institutions in 120 countries.
+Where possible I combined site visits with discussions with local community leaders or workers representatives, arranged through NGOs or international labor federations.
+Lastly, we conducted pilot projects in several sectors and countries to inform the UNGPs' provisions for human rights due diligence and grievance mechanisms.
+Throughout, I regularly briefed governments in Geneva, New York and in national capitals.
+A draft text of the UNGPs was posted online, eliciting comments from individuals and institutions in 120 countries.

-By the time the Guiding Principles were considered by the HRC they enjoyed strong support from governments and business, as well as general but not enthusiastic support from the major human rights organizations, which would have wished for a legally binding outcome.
+By the time the Human Rights Council considered the UNGPs they enjoyed strong support from governments and business, as well as general but not enthusiastic support from the major human rights organizations, which would have wished for a legally binding outcome.
 Council approval came in two stages.
-It first "welcomed" the "Protect, Respect and Remedy" framework in 2008, and then asked me to serve another term in order to "operationalize" it.
-The Guiding Principles, which the Council endorsed in 2011, are that operationalization.
+It first "welcomed" the Protect, Respect and Remedy" framework in 2008, and asked me to serve another term in order to "operationalize" it.
+The UNGPs, which the Council endorsed in 2011, are that operationalization.